 Does Discount Tire Sell Used Tires?

-Discount Tire — also known as America’s Tire in some areas — does sell used tires, but availability may be slim.
-We confirmed this information with Discount Tire customer service representatives.
+Discount Tire — also known as America’s Tire, in some areas — does sell used tires, but availability may be slim.
+We confirmed this information by contacting Discount Tire customer service representatives.
 There are no warranties or guarantees on used tires, but the store’s stock doesn’t include any tires over three years old or tires with tears or worn treads.
 You can save quite a bit by buying used tires, but the purchase price will vary depending on the type of tire, the age of the tire, and the amount of tread left.

 For specific used tire inventory information, you can call or visit your local Discount Tire.
 Typical store hours are 8 a.m. to 6 p.m.